apache/airflow/dev/README_RELEASE_PYTHON_CLIENT.md

 breeze start-airflow --load-example-dags
 ```

-Give the server 20-30 seconds to serialize the example DAGs to DB
+Give the server 20-30 seconds to serialize the example Dags to DB

 3. In the meantime install the python client you want to test - in the terminal window in the container.
    It can be installed from `PyPI` via `pip install apache-airflow-client==X.Y.Zrc1` or installed